The number of people who have a transient ischemic attack every year is huge.

 A blood clot obstructs a vessel in the brain, blocking oxygen to the portion of the brain that the vessel feeds.

-Studies out of Britain and France loosely conclude that treatment that rapidly follows a TIA can slash stroke risk up to 80 percent.
-A transient ischemic attack is ALWAYS a medical emergency, even if the symptoms last only 30 seconds.
+A transient ischemic attack is a medical emergency, even if the symptoms last only 30 seconds.